SireneJ23/starter-national-parks/README.md

 > **lite-server** is a lightweight _development only_ node server that serves a web app, opens it in the browser, and refreshes when html or javascript changes occur.

-Open the code in your favourite editor.
+Open the code in your favorite editor.
 For instance, to open VSCode:

 ```bash
 code .